haowu97/netlify/content/posts/Academic/CHNS.en.md

 ### Survey Year (WAVE)

 The WAVE is a four-digit numeric variable that identified survey year (i.e, 1989, 1991, 1993, 1997, 2000, 2004, 2006, 2009, 2011, 2015).
 This variable was used in master longitudinal files only.

+## Special LINE Numbers

+Some special LINE numbers used in the data files are:

+21 = first new household member added to the roster in 1991 22 = second new household member added to the roster in 1991, and so on 31 = first new household member added to the roster in 1993 32 = second new household member added to the roster in 1993, and so on 41 = first new household member added to the roster in 1997 42 = second new household member added to the roster in 1997, and so on 61 = first new household member added to the roster in 2000 62 = second new household member added to the roster in 2000, and so on 77 = grandparent
+88 = uncle/aunt
+99 = other
+-2 = guest

+For LINE numbers 21, 22, 31, 32, 41, 42, 61, 62, etc., the first digit identifies the round in which the individual first appeared in the Household Member Roster (2=1991, 3=1993, 4 & 5=1997, 6=2000).

+LINE numbers 77, 88, and 99 are used in the Childcare section of the Household Survey.

+LINE number -2 is used in the Nutrition Survey.